 The caseworker was explaining all of the details about this little girl when she comes to the part about the fact she has a little brother.
 She turns to look at another caseworker in the room and says, “I wonder if we could reunite these siblings?”

 Whoa.
 She explains to me that these children had not had the opportunity to live in the same home for approximately a year.
-She explained that they have visits, attend the same daycare, and are occasionally placed in the same respite care but have not had many opportunities to live as siblings.
+She explained that they have visited, attend the same daycare, and are occasionally placed in the same respite care but have not had many opportunities to live as siblings.
 The caseworkers asked if taking two foster children into my home would be an option.
 I said, “Absolutely!”

-A couple days later, on a Friday, I picked up two beautiful children from two sets of foster parents.
+A couple of days later, on a Friday, I picked up two beautiful children from two sets of foster parents.
 I felt as if the classes prepared me, but nothing can compare to living through something.
 These two children and I learned together.
-They learned how to be siblings alongside myself learning how to be a parent.
+They learned how to be siblings alongside me learning how to be a parent.

 Our story is still not over, believe it or not!
 Picking them up for the very first time was over nine years ago, and they still live with me.
 What was supposed to be a couple of months turned into a few months, which—in turn—became an adoption decision.
 Almost two years after our “Gotcha Day,” we celebrated our new adoption day!